mathhhys/softcodes-vs-code/core/autocomplete/README.md

 ### VS Code

-Click the "Continue" button in the status panel at the bottom right of the screen.
+Click the "Softcodes" button in the status panel at the bottom right of the screen.
 The checkmark will become a "cancel" symbol and you will no longer see completions.
 You can click again to turn it back on.

-Alternatively, open VS Code settings, search for "Continue" and uncheck the box for "Enable Tab Autocomplete".
+Alternatively, open VS Code settings, search for "Softcodes" and uncheck the box for "Enable Tab Autocomplete".

 ### JetBrains

-Open Settings -> Tools -> Continue and uncheck the box for "Enable Tab Autocomplete".
+Open Settings -> Tools -> Softcodes and uncheck the box for "Enable Tab Autocomplete".

 ### Feedback